libp2p/go-libp2p-resource-manager/README.md

 Perhaps the most fundamental resource is memory, and in particular buffers used for network operations.
-The system must provide an interface for compoenents to reserve memory that accounts for buffers (and possibly other live objects), which is scoped within the component.
+The system must provide an interface for components to reserve memory that accounts for buffers (and possibly other live objects), which is scoped within the component.
 Before a new buffer is allocated, the component should try a memory reservation, which can fail if the resource limit is exceeded.
 It is